nicekiwi/ag-aus-docs/03_TF2/Maps.md

 }
 ```

 This is how Server #1 is currently set up.
 It shows all **nominate-only** maps, in-game during the vote, by prefixing an asterisk (`*`) to them .
 By using the `!nominate` command you will see all the maps available on the server.
-If there are no nominations prior to the end-of-map vote, there will not be any 'gimmick' maps included in that vote.
+If there are no nominations prior to the end-of-map vote, there will not be any ‘gimmick’ maps included in that vote.

 ## Pathing — `.nav` files